BRIEF SUMMARY AND INTRODUCTION: Until just a few

 tax return compliance costs of setting up and maintaining

-numerous corporations has generally made that strategy
+multiple corporations has generally made that strategy

 prohibitively expensive for all but quite large businesses.